dakurei-gems/rubycord/README.md

 ## Introduction

-`discordrb` aims to meet the following design goals:
+`rubycord` aims to meet the following design goals:

 1. Full coverage of the public bot API.
 2. Expressive, high level abstractions for rapid development of common applications.